phacks/phacks.dev/content/posts/2019-08-28-new-blog-who-dis.md

 - - -

 Being the organizer of the [JAMstack Paris meetup](https://jamstack.paris), you can bet that this blog is built on the JAMstack.
-I used this super-duper-cool [“Lumen” Gatsby Starter](https://github.com/alxshelepenok/gatsby-starter-lumen) by [Alexander Shelepenok](https://twitter.com/alxshelepenok), deployed it on [Netlify](https://netlify.com) and write/edit content using the open source [Netlify CMS](netlifycms.org).
+I used this super-duper-cool [“Lumen” Gatsby Starter](https://github.com/alxshelepenok/gatsby-starter-lumen) by [Alexander Shelepenok](https://twitter.com/alxshelepenok), deployed it on [Netlify](https://netlify.com) and write/edit content using the open source [Netlify CMS](https://netlifycms.org).
+It’s typeset with [IBM Plex](https://www.ibm.com/plex/), a beautiful, open source typeface released by IBM.

 ![Lighthouse score showing top score for Performance, Accessibility, Best Practices and SEO](/media/capture-d’écran-2019-08-28-à-23.31.15.png "Lighthouse score showing top score for Performance, Accessibility, Best Practices and SEO")